astral-sh/uv/README.md

 ## Upgrading uv

-When uv is installed via the standalone installer, it can update itself on-demand:
+If installed via standallone installer, uv can update itself:

 ```console
 $ uv self update
 ```

-Updating uv will re-run the installer and can modify your shell profiles.
-To disable this behavior, set `INSTALLER_NO_MODIFY_PATH=1`.

-When another installation method is used, self-updates are disabled.
-Use the package manager's upgrade method instead.
-For example, with pip:
+To prevent modifying shell profiles, set `INSTALLER_NO_MODIFY_PATH=1`.
+For other methods, use the package manager’s upgrade command, like:

 ```console
 $ pip install --upgrade uv